withaspirit/Elevator-Simulation/README.md

     ![GUI](https://user-images.githubusercontent.com/61635007/163075152-23db6387-42a7-49d9-8973-f9499136c20e.png)

     * Changes to faults: As seen above, the window for the Fault buttons are separate from the Elevator window.
 This is because there was not enough time to add the buttons directly to each ElevatorView.
-There were also concerns about data concurrency between the ElevatorView and Elevator if it the buttons were in the ElevatorView.
-Instead, the Fault window is created in the ElevatorSubsystem.
+There were also concerns about data concurrency between the ElevatorView and Elevator if it the buttons to trigger faults were in the Scheduler.
+The Fault window was generated in the ElevatorSubsystem accordingly.
    The two door faults were reduced to one, as seen below.
 Soft faults are handled by acknowledging of the fault in the system and clearing it, so that the system can continue its operation.
 Hard faults are handled by shutting down the elevator altogether and emptying out its requests queue.

       - ELEVATOR_STUCK: hard fault that occurs when an Elevator gets stuck between Floors (when Moving) or gets stuck at a Floor (when stopped).
 Triggered by pressing an "Elevator Stuck" button in the GUI.